 - Separating any requests for consent from your main terms and conditions.
 Consent should not be bundled up as a condition of service unless it is absolutely necessary for that service.

 - Removing any pre-ticked opt in boxes.
 Any binary choices should be given equal prominence.

 - Giving users more options so they can consent to different types of processing rather than using an ‘all or nothing’ approach.

 - Providing details of your organisation and any third parties who will be relying on the consent.

 - Ensuring you have mechanisms in place to record details of the consent given.

 - Providing information on how to withdraw consent.

 How long does consent last?

 There is no specific time limit for consent under the GDPR.
 Consent will continue until it is withdrawn however it will only apply to the specific purpose for which it was given.
 If the purpose or methods used to process the data change then fresh consent will be required.
 It is good practice to periodically check with individuals that they still consent to the processing of their personal data.
-If consent is withdrawn, the data may no longer be processed unless another legal basis applies.
+If consent is withdrawn, the data may no longer be processed.

 How should I manage withdrawing consent?